 The traffic directed to the pricing page is primarily paid, so it is highly targeted towards users who are interested in the product.

-The variation page was designed to have brighter, bolder, and clearer pricing — along with a testimonial and more obvious currency selection.
+They created a variation page that designed to have brighter, bolder, and clearer pricing — along with a testimonial and more obvious currency selection.
 The redesigned pricing page yielded a 25% increase in conversions:

 The new design reached statistical significance at the 95% confidence level with 24 hours.
 For the entire duration of the test, the page yielded a 25% improvement.